 Smart Routers allow you to directly route callers based on information that can be immediately gathered about them, such as whether they are a repeat caller, their estimated location, their caller ID, the website they were using before calling, the current date and time, and more.
 Using if/thenconditions, you can build smart routers to execute complicated routing based on specific pieces of caller information.

 You can route calls to a smart router from a tracking number, a voice menu, or a call queue, and you can use smart routers to send calls to a voice menu, call queue, geo router, receiving number, or even another smart router in your account.

-Smart routers are available on the Advanced plan only.
-Click here to to learn how to check or change your current plan.
+Smart routers are not available on all plans.
+Click here to learn how to check or change your current plan.

 Create a Smart Router

 Navigate to Numbers → Smart Routing.
 (If you have no smart routers, you’ll be taken to a new setup page.
 Otherwise, click New Smart Router in the upper right corner.)

 Click + Add Route on the right side of the page.

 Here you will begin to construct the rules for your router.
 The fields under “If all of the following rules match” will define the conditions for this route.
 Use the drop-down menus to build your rule (“if” statement).